 As an employee whose company is signing you up to self-insure, always be aware of your risks.

 If you are a company who wants to opt for self-insurance, having the cost of simply the risk settlement ready is not enough.
 You also need money for administration costs, such as risk management and analysis.
 If these costs outweigh your regular insurance premiums, it is time to reconsider your options.
+So, how to self insure your business?

 If you are self-employed in the rideshare industry, experts agree that you should rather opt for a rideshare insurance.
 Automobiles come with specialized risks that cannot be sufficient with self-insurance.
 Accidents are commonplace, and your allocated budget has a chance of running out.
 Always assess the risk of your business before you opt completely for self-insurance.